ketch/RK-Opt/paper.md

 # Acknowledgements

-Much of the initial `RK-Opt` development was performed by D. Ketcheson while he was supported by a DOE Computational Science Graduate Fellowship and an AFOSR grant.
+Much of the initial `RK-Opt` development was performed by D. Ketcheson while he was supported by a DOE Computational Science Graduate Fellowship and by AFOSR grant number FA9550-06-1-0255.
 Development has also been supported by funding from King Abdullah University of Science and Technology.

 # References